Rishit30G/Text-Utility-React.js/React_Notes/Notes.md

 Absence of 'this' key word  | Complex UI logic
 Mainly responsible for UI  | Provide lifecycle hooks Stateless/Dumb/Presentational  | Stateful/Smart/Container

+## Map() method
+### The map() method is the most commonly used function to iterate over an array of data in JSX.
+You can attach the map() method to the array and use a callback function that gets called for each iteration.

+## ComponentDidMount() Method
+### This method gets invoked once the component has been rendered.
+As a result, the constructor of our application gets executed first, followed by the ‘render method,’ and at last, the ComponentDidMount() method is invoked.
+ComponentDidMount() is a lifecycle method.

+## Using Async and Await
+### Async keyword is used to make a function asynchronous.
+Async can wait inside its body to resolve for some of the promises.
+The await keyword will stop the execution until a defined task is completed.
+In our case, it will wait for the promise to be resolved.

+## Prop types in Class-Based Component
+### React has a mechanism for props authentication called prop types.
+As some functions need compulsory arguments, similarly in react components might require a prop to be defined.
+Otherwise, it won’t render properly.

+## Static variable

+### The static variable can be used to refer to the common property of all objects.
+Static is the property that belongs to the class only.
+Earlier in React, we used to define props outside of the class.
+But now we will be defining them inside the class by using the static variable.

+## React Component Lifecycle Method
+Component LifeCycle: The series of events that happens from the mounting of a React Component to its unmounting.
+- Mounting: Birth of your component
+- Update: Growth of your component
+- Unmount: Death of your component

+## Methods in React Component Lifecycle

+- Render() Method: It is used to render the HTML of the component in React.
+It is used to render the DOM while using the class-based component.
+Remember, Inside the Render method we cannot modify the state in React.
+- ComponentDidMount(): This method executes after the component output has been rendered to the DOM.
+We have already used this method in the NewsMonkey Application for fetching the Data from the API.
+You can also use setState, async, and await methods in ComponentDidMount().
+- ComponentDidUpdate(): This method is used to update the DOM in response to the prop or state changes.
+Remember that props are read-only.
+That’s why here, ‘changes in the prop’ means that it can be received again in the component.
+- ComponentWillUnmount(): It is invoked just before the component is unmounted and destroyed.
+It is usually used to perform cleanups.

+### While Mounting
+- In this case, the ‘Constructor’ runs first after that the ‘render’ lifecycle method is invoked.
+After that, React will update the DOM and finally, the ComponentDidMount will be executed.

+### While Updating
+- The three possible ways in which one can update the React component are:

+### New props
+- Using setState
+- Using forceupdate()
+- After updating the component, the render method will be executed at the start.
+After that, The react Updates the  ‘DOM and references’ and in the end, the ComponentDidUpdate method will be run.

+### While Unmounting
+- At the time of unmounting, only the ComponentWillUnmount method will be executed and the component will be unmounted.

+## What are React Hooks?
+- React Hooks allows us to use the features of class-based components in Function-based Components.
+- It even allows us to use ‘state’ and other React features without writing a class.
+- For example: Earlier, we were using ‘this.state’ whenever we needed to access the state but now we can use the ‘UseState’ Hook.
+- Hooks are the functions which “hook into” react state and lifecycle features from the function components.

+## Commonly used React Hooks

+- **UseState**: It is used to update the state and to set the initial value of the state.
+The ‘useState’ is similar to ‘this.setState’ in class.
+The useState returns a pair where the first element is the current state value/initial value, and the second one is a function that allows us to update it.
+For example: If we create a text variable and we want to make it a part of the state, then we can return two elements (like ‘text’ and ‘set text’) from the state hook.
+- **Use Effect**: It is used to perform the side effect.
+For example: If we want to perform a certain task when the content of our application is updated, then we can take the help of the UseEffect hook.
+In other words, Effects Hooks are similar to componentDidMount(), componentDidUpdate(), and componentWillUnmount() lifecycle methods.
+Use Context
+This hook allows us to use the context API.
+Context API allows us to share data within its component tree without passing through props.
+In short, it helps in removing prop drilling from the application.
+Prop drilling is a situation when the same data is being sent at every level due to requirements.
+We will be discussing the Context hook in detail later in this React Course.
+- **UseRef**: It returns a mutable reference object, which has a .current property.
+It can be used to point an element inside a DOM.
+In most simple words, it is a holder which can store an element of the DOM inside its .current property.

 ### [Resource Link](https://www.codewithharry.com/videos/react-tutorials-in-hindi-1)